aws-neuron/aws-neuron-sdk/general/nki/api/nki.api.shared.rst

 The ``mask`` can be created using comparison expressions (e.g., ``a < b``) or multiple comparison expressions concatenated with ``&`` (e.g., ``(a < b) & (c > d)``).
-The left- or right-handside expression of each comparator must be an affine expression of ``nki.language.arange()``, ``nki.language.affine_range()`` or ``nki.language.program_id()`` .
+The left- or right-hand side expression of each comparator must be an affine expression of ``nki.language.arange()``, ``nki.language.affine_range()`` or ``nki.language.program_id()`` .
 Each comparison expression should indicate which range of